ankidroid/Anki-Android/Development-Guide.md

   - [Download localized strings](#download-localized-strings)
   - [Alternative markets](#download-localized-strings)
 ---

+# Getting Started

+## Community

+Feel free to join our Discord Server: [Anki](https://discord.gg/qjzcRTx) to join our community.
+This is shared between the Anki Desktop app and Mobile apps

+A few relevant channels are:
+* `#mobile-apps` - Help for using AnkiDroid and AnkiMobile
+* `#dev-ankidroid` - General AnkiDroid Development discussions
+* `#ankidroid-gsoc` - Discussions/introductions related to onboarding and the Google Summer of Code program
+* `#help` - General Anki help

+If it's unclear exactly what needs to be done, or how to do it, please don't hesitate to ask for clarification or help, ensuring that you skim our guides beforehand to see if your question has already been asked.

+## Issues to get started with
+If you are a new developer looking to contribute something to AnkiDroid, please take a look and see if there's anything that you'd like to work on in the [issue tracker](https://github.com/ankidroid/Anki-Android/issues).

+[The "Good First Issue" label](https://github.com/ankidroid/Anki-Android/labels/Good%20First%20Issue%21) has been added to any tasks that seem like a good way to get started working with the codebase.

+If you are looking to make a lasting impact on the project from the get-go, [issues with the label "Help Wanted"](https://github.com/ankidroid/Anki-Android/issues?q=is%3Aopen+label%3A%22Help+Wanted%22) are tasks that we'd really like to have done but don't yet have time to do ourselves.

+Please let us know that you're working on an open issue and let us assign it to you, this ensures that two people aren't working on the same issue, and ensures that all effort is valuable to the project.
+If an issue hasn't seen activity in a couple of weeks, feel free to ping the assignee to see if they're working on it, or ask a maintainer to reassign the issue to you.

+If you can't work on an issue any more, please post another message to let us know.

+If it's unclear exactly what needs to be done, or how to do it, please don't hesitate to ask for clarification or help!

+## Common tasks to get started

+Adding code documentation is helpful, and easy to get started with.
+This includes adding Javadocs to classes, members, and methods, and adding annotations such as `@Nullable` and `@NotNull` to Java, or `@CheckResult` to both Kotlin or Java code.

+Increasing [test coverage](https://github.com/ankidroid/Anki-Android/wiki/Development-Guide#code-coverage) is extremely welcomed, as it will considerably improve the future of the codebase.

+## Submitting feature requests

+If you want to create your own feature, please post a feature request [via an issue](https://github.com/ankidroid/Anki-Android/issues/new?assignees=&labels=&template=feature_request.md&title=) so that the core contributors can confirm whether it would be accepted.

 # Source code
 First, register here on GitHub, and follow the [instructions](https://help.github.com/articles/fork-a-repo/) on GitHub on the Anki-Android repository to fork and clone the code.
 If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the master branch](https://github.com/ankidroid/Anki-Android/commits/master.atom).